monroews/EnvEngLabTextbook/Reactor_Characteristics/Reactor_Characteristics.rst

    :align: center
    :alt: Reactor photo front

    Front view of the reactor setup.
+The smaller diameter peristaltic pump tubing is used to continuously sample from the reactor right next to the reactor effluent.

 The reactor setup is designed to maintain a constant depth in the tank with an overflow weir.
 The second pump channel is used to sample the effluent through the photometer without sending air bubbles into the photometer.